Foreign Influence Risk Index (FIRI)

 Challenges

-First UX Project of My Career:
+First UX Project of My Career

-No UI Guidelines for Coloring:
+No UI Guidelines for Coloring

-Assigning Brand Colors for Map:
+Assigning Brand Colors for Map

-Development in Streamlit:
+Development in Streamlit

-Low Fidelity Iteration
+First Iteration: Low Fidelity

 Low fidelity wireframes were created based on feedback received from weekly meeting interviews with stakeholders from Seerist and Deloitte.